 Click here for an overview of the facilities that may be available.

 Listed below are some people you can turn to for support and information about specific facilities:

 - If you would like to speak to a student psychologist, you can make an appointment with them at the Student Desk in the Academia building or by telephone between 10.00 - 12.00 en 13.30 - 15.30 hours on number 013 - 466 8000.

 - The education coordinator will help you consider what adaptations you need as far as educational facilities and studying are concerned.
 These discussions are, of course, also conducted on a confidential basis.

-- Inform the student counselor if you are concerned that you may fall behind with your studies as a result of your mental health problem.
+- Inform the Dean of Students if you are concerned that you may fall behind with your studies as a result of your mental health problem.